Rui-qi-Li/NodeJsProject/README.md

-# Simple authentication system
+# Blog website Project

-*This is a project for CS353C Software Design module, which will keep updating during the whold semester
+*This is a project for CS353C Software Design module, which will keep updating during the whole semester

-This is a simple site authentication that made from scratch in Node.js, Express and Firebase.
-The aim is to check if the user data existed in the Firebase when the authenticated request sent to the sever.
-If the user isn't logged in, then redirect them to the login form with notiication shown the brower.
-The other feature - user registration or sign up will save the validated form into the database in Firebase and direct user to new page after registration.
-The system is running on virtual server hosting by Digitalocean.com.
+This is a simple blog built on a local server and run on Node.js for the server side language.
+Express is required to handle the requests from browsers, Google firebase is used for the real-time database and authentication system, jQuery library is embedded to process the browser's behaviour, templates and Ajax function.

+The blocks template from the path "/" is loaded from the server and is updated based on the user's information saved in the real-time database on firebase.
+The authentication system listens for the login status for each page and decides to display different content based on user status.

 Development environment:
-1. JavaScript
+1. JavaScript (jQuery libray)
-2. Node.js
+2. Node.js (Express)
-3. Express (framwork)
-4. Firebase (database)
+3. Firebase (Real-time Database, Authentication)
 5. HTML, CSS
 6. Git
 7. Linux ubuntu (VPN supported by Digitalocean.com)